Zack-a-Riz/VanillaMoreMolds/README.md

 # FAQ :

 Will you add new tool molds?

 - In theory, I could, but adding extra tool molds would break the use of the forge, so it's not planned.
 However, adding more utilitarian molds, like large ingot molds for example, is planned!

 Can I translate the mod into another language?

 - The mod is currently available in English and French, but if you have any other suggestions, I’d be happy to hear them.
 You can submit your translations via GitHub ( link in the 'Source' tab ).

 Is there a config file?

 - No, not yet.
 And if there ever is one, it would be for features that wouldn’t break the vanilla aspect of the game.

+I can't manage to pour molten copper into the hoop mold!

+- It's normal, copper hoops don't exist in the game :)

 ...

 # Future plan :